nekomeowww/insights-bot/README.md

 /unsubscribe_recap
 ```

 By sending `/unsubscribe_recap` command, the bot will no longer send the copy of the recap message for the group you subscribe.
-Such as:

 #### Summarize forwarded messages in private chat